fusiongyro/lbac/tutor8.md

      tables and other data structures would fit into RAM.

-     I haven't stated this one yet, because there  hasn't  been a need  ... we've always just read and  written  the  data  as streams, anyway.
+     I haven't stated this one yet, because there  hasn't  been a need… we've always just read and  written  the  data  as streams, anyway.
 But  for  the  record,  my plan has always been that, in  a  production compiler, the source and object data should all coexist  in  RAM with the compiler, a la the early Turbo Pascals.
-That's why I've been  careful  to keep routines like GetChar  and  Emit  as  separate  routines, in spite of their small size.
+That's why I've been  careful  to keep routines like `GetChar`  and  `Emit`  as  separate  routines, in spite of their small size.
 It  will be easy to change them to read to and write from memory.

   *  Emphasis on Efficiency

-     John  Backus has stated that, when  he  and  his  colleagues developed the original FORTRAN compiler, they KNEW that they had to make it produce tight code.
+     John  Backus has stated that, when  he  and  his  colleagues developed the original FORTRAN compiler, they _knew_ that they had to make it produce tight code.
 In those days, there was a strong sentiment against HOLs  and  in  favor  of assembly language, and  efficiency was the reason.
 If FORTRAN didn't produce very good  code  by  assembly  standards,  the users would simply refuse to use it.
 For the record, that FORTRAN compiler turned out to  be  one  of  the most efficient ever built, in terms of code quality.
-But it WAS complex!
+But it _was_ complex!

      Today,  we have CPU power and RAM size  to  spare,  so  code efficiency is not  so  much  of  an  issue.
 By studiously